PeteCookson/Poddly/README.md

     - Search Form - Searching by name or browse by category or channel dropdown.
     - Cards displaying podcasts - All podcasts added by users will be shown on the page.
     - Modal window - Users can find out more about individual podcasts by clicking on the cards, which will trigger a modal window showing more information about the selected podcast.
 Users will be able to 'like' and comment on the podcast.
-    - Footer - Social Media/Spotify/Github Links will be displayed at the bottom level of the Home Page.
+    - Footer - Social Media Links will be displayed at the bottom of the Home Page.

 2. Login Page - As well as being able to login directly from the home page, users will also be able to visit a dedicated Login Page.
     - Navigation Bar